BoarderEB/scripts/mariadb-backup-ssh/README.md

-# Mariadb (Mysql) backup script to sftp/ssh server
+# Mariadb backup script to sftp/ssh server

 ## Min to do